LisaHJung/OTel-for-Beginners-JS/README.md

 <img width="997" height="990" alt="image" src="https://github.com/user-attachments/assets/183a32a9-2752-4f56-a770-b76292019859" />

-**Verify that the OTel Collector is sending traces to the Jaeger backend**
+**Verify that the OpenTelemetry Collector is sending traces to the Jaeger backend**
 1. Go to the following URL (http://localhost:16686/) to access the Jaeger UI.

 2. Click on the "Service" section (orange box) to view all the services that are sending traces to Jaeger.